Boeing makes progress on 737 MAX, but FAA needs weeks to review

 Boeing said on Tuesday it had “made significant progress over the past several months” in its work to return the MAX to service.

+The changes include an MCAS software update with new safeguards for an anti-stall system at the heart of the two fatal crashes.

 Dickson said once the steps were completed ahead of the certification test flight “it is a fairly straightforward process to unground the airplane.”
-He reiterated he would not let the 737 MAX fly again “until I am satisfied it is safest thing out there.”
+He reiterated he would not let the 737 MAX fly again “until I am satisfied it is the safest thing out there.”

+Boeing chief executive Dennis Muilenburg will appear before Congress for two days of testimony next week.
+He was stripped of his title as board chairman earlier this month.

+On Wednesday, Indonesia plans to share with victims’ families a final report into Lion Air flight 610 that crashed into the Java Sea shortly after take-off from Jakarta on Oct.
+29, 2018, killing all 189 people on board.
+The report on the 737 MAX crash is expected to be made public later this week.

 Reporting by David Shepardson; Editing by Jason Neely and Mark Potter